ptuls/randomize-evolve/README.md

-# randomize-evolve

-Utilities for running OpenEvolve experiments that search for alternatives to traditional Bloom filters.
+# Randomized Data Structures Evolution

+**Welcome to Randomized Data Structures Evolution**

+Our goal is to use the power of evolutionary strategies with large language models (LLMs) to evolve randomized data structures for (currently) the set membership problem.

+This repository could be modified for other similar problems, e.g., heavy hitter detection, approximate counting etc.

 ## Directory layout

-- `evaluate.py`: OpenEvolve entry points that adapt the Bloom evaluator to the platform's evaluation API (includes cascade stages).
+- `evaluate.py`: OpenEvolve entry points that adapt the evaluator to the platform's evaluation API (includes cascade stages).
 - `initial_program.py`: Baseline Bloom filter factory used as a starting point for evolutionary runs.